 Puff Daddy: Yeah, we're cool.
 Fine.

-- Strom Thurmond famously conducted the longest speaking filibuster by an American senator ever in opposition to the Civil Rights Act of 1957, and opposed other civil rights bills in The '60s.
+- Strom Thurmond infamously conducted the longest speaking filibuster by an American senator ever in opposition to the Civil Rights Act of 1957, and opposed other civil rights bills in The '60s.
 However, starting in The '70s, he moderated his position on race.

 - On a similar note, Robert Byrd was a member of the Ku Klux Klan and a staunch opponent of integration.
 But he later renounced his past racism, including his Klan membership and his former position on segregation.
+Unlike the above two examples, Byrd remained in office long enough to work with the first African-American president of the United States.

 - Life After Hate is an organization dedicated to supporting those leaving Neo-Nazi movements and ending violent extremism.